Automotive industry in Japan: Early years

-In 1904, Torao Yamaha produced the first domestically manufactured bus, which was powered by a steam engine.
+In 1904, Torao Yamaba produced the first domestically manufactured bus, which was powered by a steam engine.
 In 1907, Komanosuke Uchiyama produced the Takuri, the first entirely Japanese-made gasoline engine car.
 The Kunisue Automobile Works built the Kunisue in 1910, and the following year manufactured the Tokyo in cooperation with Tokyo Motor Vehicles Ltd. In 1911, Kaishinsha Motorcar Works was established and later began manufacturing a car called the DAT.
 In 1920, Jitsuyo Jidosha Seizo Co., founded by William R. Gorham, began building the Gorham and later the Lila.
 The company merged with Kaishinsha in 1926 to form the DAT Automobile Manufacturing Co. (later to evolve into Nissan Motors).
 From 1924 to 1927, Hakuyosha Ironworks Ltd. built the Otomo.
 Toyota, a textile manufacturer, began building cars in 1936.
 Most early vehicles, however, were trucks produced under military subsidy.
 Isuzu, Yanmar and Daihatsu initially focused on diesel engine development.

 The Mitsubishi Model A was produced in 1917.

 Cars built in Japan before World War II tended to be based on European or American models.
 The 1917 Mitsubishi Model A was based on the Fiat A3-3 design.
 (This model was considered to be the first mass-produced car in Japan, with 22 units produced.)
 In the 1930s, Nissan Motors' cars were based on the Austin 7 and Graham-Paige designs, while the Toyota AA model was based on the Chrysler Airflow.
 Ohta built cars in the 1930s based on Ford models, while Chiyoda and Sumida, a predecessor of Isuzu, built cars resembling General Motors products 1935 Pontiac, and 1930s LaSalle.

 Automobile manufacture from Japanese companies was struggling, despite investment efforts by the Japanese Government.
 The 1923 Great Kantō earthquake devastated most of Japan's fledgling infrastructure and truck and construction equipment manufacturing benefited from recovery efforts.
 Yanase & Co., Ltd. (株式会社ヤナセ Yanase Kabushiki gaisha) was an importer of American-made cars to Japan and contributed to disaster recovery efforts by importing GMC trucks and construction equipment.
 By bringing in American products, Japanese manufacturers were able to examine the imported vehicles and develop their own products.